net-a-porter-mobile/NSURLSession-Mock/README.md

 + mock all the convenience methods of NSURLSession (i.e. the ones which take in completion blocks)
 + Mock headers in a response instead of just the body
 + Mock status codes in a response
++ Allow a block instead of static NSData for body responses
++ Allow regular expression matches instead of fixed URLs when adding mocks

 ## Author